-A strong candidate for Florence’s best hotel, the 5 star Four Seasons Gherardesca Palace Hotel is a veritable oasis in the heart of one of the world’s most visited cities.
-It has 11 acres of peaceful walled gardens to separate you from the tourist masses and, though the exteriors are relatively unassuming, the lavish interiors are an incredible, Renaissance era, feast for the eyes.
+A strong candidate for Florence’s best hotel, the 5-star Four Seasons Gherardesca Palace Hotel is a veritable oasis in the heart of one of the world’s most visited cities.
+It has 11 acres of peaceful walled gardens to separate you from the tourist masses and, though the exteriors are relatively unassuming, the lavish interiors are an incredible, Renaissance-era, feast for the eyes.

-Frescoes, stuccos, bas-reliefs and even old silk wallpapers have been carefully restored, magnificent pieces of classical art abound, and the whole hotel has the look and feel of a living museum.
+Frescoes, stuccos, bas-reliefs, and even old silk wallpapers have been carefully restored, magnificent pieces of classical art abound, and the whole hotel has the look and feel of a living museum.

-Facilities include a large outdoor pool nicely set in the gardens, perhaps Florence’s best spa facilities, and perhaps its best restaurant in the form of the Michelin starred Il Palagio.
+Facilities include a large outdoor pool nicely set in the gardens, perhaps Florence’s best spa facilities, and perhaps its best restaurant in the form of the Michelin-starred Il Palagio.

-The aesthetics between the individually designed rooms and suites may vary but all offer the ultimate in luxury hotel comfort; lavish, thick carpets, delicate brocades, the finest of linens and the softest of feather duvets.
+The aesthetics between the individually designed rooms and suites may vary but all offer the ultimate in luxury hotel comfort; lavish, thick carpets, delicate brocades, the finest of linens, and the softest of feather duvets.
 The sleek marble bathrooms also deserve a mention and are supplied with bespoke products from Florence’s most illustrious modern perfumer Lorenzo Villoresi.

 The Della Gherardesca Gardens at the Four Seasons are quite unique, the largest private gardens in the city, they are entirely walled and cover a full 11 acres.
-They are as opulent and as beautiful as the hotel interiors with their century old trees, statues, gorgeous flower beds, a small Ionic temple and a pavilion known as the Kaffeehaus.
+They are as opulent and as beautiful as the hotel interiors with their century-old trees, statues, gorgeous flower beds, a small Ionic temple, and a pavilion known as the Kaffeehaus.

-They also contain an al fresco summer bar and restaurant, a large outdoor swimming pool and an adjacent (indoor) spa but are large enough that you can always find a tranquil space all to yourself.
-Indulge yourself that bit more with a gourmet picnic from the hotel’s Michelin starred chef.
+They also contain an al fresco summer bar and restaurant, a large outdoor swimming pool, and an adjacent (indoor) spa but are large enough that you can always find a tranquil space all to yourself.
+Indulge yourself that bit more with a gourmet picnic from the hotel’s Michelin-starred chef.

 The opulent Il Palagio Restaurant has a Michelin star and a suitably great reputation.
-There head chef Vito Mollica makes use of fresh, wholesome, seasonal ingredients to create subtly modernist variations of classic Tuscan and Italian dishes.
+Their head chef Vito Mollica makes use of fresh, wholesome, seasonal ingredients to create subtly modernist variations of classic Tuscan and Italian dishes.
 It also has a tremendous wine list with more than 400 choices, including at least 50 by the glass.

 The Four Seasons has a concierge service that can surprise and delight even the most demanding of clients.
-There are things that they can arrange that practically nobody else in Florence can, things like dinner with butler service in a private section of Ponte Vecchio for example, exclusive after hours private visits to the Uffizi Gallery or hot air balloon trips which depart from right inside the hotel gardens.
+There are things that they can arrange that practically nobody else in Florence can, things like dinner with butler service in a private section of Ponte Vecchio for example, exclusive after-hours private visits to the Uffizi Gallery, or hot air balloon trips which depart from right inside the hotel gardens.

-The Four Seasons Hotel is less than 15 minutes’ walk from the Centro Storico (if that seems too long the hotel even provides a regular shuttle bus service), just off the north eastern section of the viali that circle the old city.
+The Four Seasons Hotel is less than 15 minutes walk from the Centro Storico (if that seems too long the hotel even provides a regular shuttle bus service), just off the northeastern section of the viali that circle the old city.

-Florence is perhaps the historic art capital of the world boasting an extraordinary amount of priceless treasures from the likes of Michelangelo, Da Vinci, Raphael and Botticelli and you can pay requisite visits to world famous attractions such as the Duomo and Brunelleschi’s famous dome, the Uffizi Gallery and the Galleria dell’Accademia, home to Michelangelo’s David, in one art and history filled morning.
+Florence is perhaps the historic art capital of the world, boasting an extraordinary amount of priceless treasures from the likes of Michelangelo, Da Vinci, Raphael, and Botticelli and you can pay requisite visits to world-famous attractions such as the Duomo and Brunelleschi’s famous dome, the Uffizi Gallery and the Galleria dell’Accademia, home to Michelangelo’s David, in one art and history filled morning.